khalidabuhakmeh/marten-bank-sample/readme.md

 > dotnet run
 ```

 Note: Remember to create the necessary database.
+You can use the docker-compose to spin up a test database.

 You should see the following output: